-It is essential to maintain permanent records about each donor's initial selection process and subsequent follow-up evaluations.
-To the extent possible, clinical outcome should be recorded for each insemination cycle.
-A mechanism must exist to maintain these records as a future medical resource for any offspring produced.
+The FDA requires that records pertaining to each donor (screening and test results) be maintained for at least 10 years.
+However, in the opinion of the ASRM, a permanent record of each donor's initial selection process and subsequent follow-up evaluations should be maintained.
+To the extent possible, the clinical outcome of each insemination cycle should be recorded.
+A mechanism must exist to maintain such records as a future medical resource for any offspring produced.

-6. Protection of confidentiality

-Individuals participating in donor programs should be assured that their confidentiality will be protected insofar as federal and local statutes permit.
+6. Protection of confidentiality Individuals participating in donor programs should be assured that their confidentiality will be protected insofar as federal and local statutes permit.
 Medical records detailing the donation should be maintained as stipulated by federal and local requirements.